 Not only this, but I find that Gyeongbokgung offers nothing unique compared to the other palaces.
 It’s a Korean palace, and that is great.
 But there is nothing that makes it stand out other than the pure size and historical significance.
 I definitely think that visiting a palace in Korea is worth it!
 However, why not visit another less crowded palace that has some special sights?

 If Gyeongbokgung is the only palace you are able to visit, or if you have already made a booking, never fear.
 Gyeongbokgung is still great, and in the end, any Korean Palace is worth visiting.
 My advice is this: Visit in the morning if you wish to avoid the crowds.
-I have visited the palace over 20 times, and the only times I find it to be relatively empty are before 11 am in the morning.
+I have visited the palace over 20 times, and the only time I find it to be relatively empty is before noon.

 On the other hand, if you are still creating your travel plans or contemplating where to visit, why not visit Changdeokgung?
 It is very close to Gyeongbokgung and is easily reachable if you are in the area.
 However, what makes it stand out is the royal garden located at the back of the palace.

 On top of this, it is also a lot less crowded and it’s located a mere five-minute walk from Gyeongbokgung!
 The palaces are actually incredibly close.